bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 Examples are provided to replicate [these joint control examples](https://github.com/boston-dynamics/spot-cpp-sdk/tree/master/cpp/examples/joint_control) from Boston Dynamics.
 They are currently only supported in `mock` mode, but are designed to show how you can send commands to the robot using the built in forward position controller.

-Run the following commands to test these examples:
+Run the following commands to test these examples after launching `spot_ros2_control.launch.py`:
 ```bash
 ros2 launch spot_ros2_control noarm_squat.launch.py
 ```